Goodbye at Yellow Crane Tower

 [translated by Xu Yuanchong]

-Xu's translation is unacceptable for another reason -- it is dishonest.
-It leaves out the mention of Spring (third month) and adds things that Li Bai didn't say -- "lessening" sail (whatever that means), blue sky or a river town with green willows and red flowers.
-Neither did Li Bai say the river is "rolling by".
-The whole piece demeans the great poet, making him no better than a schoolgirl.
+This translation is also dishonest.
+It adds things Li Bai didn’t say – “lessening” sail (a typical practice of inventing words by individuals who know nuts about English), blue sky or a river town with green willows and red flowers.
+Neither did Li Bai say the river is “rolling by”.
+The entire translation demeans the great poet, making him no better than a schoolgirl verse-writer.

-Here's another rendering, by Yang Xianyi.
-Yang is a good prose translator but has no musical ear.
-In his and his wife's translation of Hung Lou Meng (Dream of Red Mansions), for instance, the English prose text is detailed, accurate and engaging, but many of the embedded poems in the novel are rendered indifferently.
-[See Yang's rendering of Lin Taiyi's Flower Burial Song.]
+Here’s another rendering, by the late Yang Xianyi.
+Yang is a prolific, top-rate prose translator but had no musical ear.
+In his and his wife’s translation of Hung Lou Meng (Dream of Red Mansions), for instance, the English prose text is detailed, accurate and engaging, but many of the embedded poems in the novel are rendered indifferently.

-Li Bai's original 28-word poem is now almost double in Yang's English text.
+Li Bai’s original four-line poem is almost double in Yang’s English version.
 The rendering is workmanlike and unmemorisable.
-It looks like a poem, with short line breaks, but is actually prose, without cadence, and without the deep sentiments and deeper insight into human nature that are necessary to qualify a block of versified text as poetry.
+It looks like a poem, with short line breaks, but is actually prose, without grace and cadence.

 Seeing Meng Haoran off from Yellow Crane Tower